Yamazaki93/JIRA-Service-Desk-Share-With-Customer-Customization/README.md

 # JIRA Service Desk Share With Customer Customization

-Ok, so you can't really do anything with that JIRA share to customer button.
-But with this extension you can :)
+Ok, so that JIRA Service Desk "Share with Customer" button is really in the way, sometimes you don't want it, sometimes you click it by accident...
+With this extension, no more :)